 Master of Education in Curriculum and Instruction

 A graduate student majoring in Curriculum and Instruction may become a candidate for the degree of Master of Education (MEd).
-This non-thesis degree is offered in both an online and on-campus delivery method.
-The on-campus MEd requires the satisfactory completion of a comprehensive final examination.
-The online MEd requires either the satisfactory completion of a final examination or the completion of a capstone course that serves as an approved substitution for the final examination.
+This degree is offered in both an online and on-campus delivery method.
+A thesis is not required for the MEd.

 This program is also approved for delivery via asynchronous or synchronous distance education technology.
-A few Reading Specialist courses have synchronous delivery requirements in order to satisfy certification outcomes.

 Program Requirements